sake92/notes/java/OCA - Java SE 8 Programmer I.md

 ## type
 Every **top-level public type** must be defined in its own file, and the file name must be the same!
 E.g. `class MyClass` must be in a file `MyClass.java`.

+Top-level types can only be public or package-private.

 You **can have non-public types** defined in that file!
 You **can** use non-public classes from same package!